Stattek/imgii/README.md

   -H, --height <HEIGHT>
           Height of the output image, if not specified, it will be calculated to keep the aspect ratio

+  -f, --font-size <FONT_SIZE>
+          The font size of the output image.
+Larger font sizes incur harsher performance penalties.

+          By default, uses a font size of 16.

   -i, --invert
           Inverts the weights of the characters.
 Useful for white backgrounds